 Menus were distributed to the group, listing both alcoholic and non-alcoholic choices.
 And as a distraction, all participants played bar games while enough time passed for two rounds of drinks.
 Researchers noted the beverages and drinking behavior of everyone in the room.

-- For those who were instructed to order alcoholic drinks, their partner also consumed alcohol for both drinks, almost 90 percent of the time.
+- For those who were instructed to order alcoholic drinks, their partner also consumed alcohol for both drinks almost 90% of the time.

-- For those who were instructed to order non-alcoholic drinks, their partner consumed alcohol for both drinks, only 30 percent of the time.
+- For those who were instructed to order non-alcoholic drinks, their partner consumed alcohol for both drinks only 30% of the time.

-- Of the participants not provided instruction, less than 20 percent admitted that their drinking partner had influenced their decision about what to drink.
+- Of the participants not provided instruction, less than 20% admitted that their drinking partner had influenced their decision about what to drink.
 Most reported that they were acting naturally, given the social circumstances.

 It turns out that when placed in a social setting with alcohol, a person’s decision about what to drink can be dramatically affected by what their friends consume.
 And more alarmingly, a large majority of individuals are unaware of this behavioral trend, making it a subconscious trigger.
 Other studies have demonstrated that we are more likely to drink in excess if we associate with other heavy drinkers.
 This research further highlights how social circumstances influence personal decisions.